Blesmol/pfscf/README.md

 The "Pathfinder Society Chronicle Filler" (or short: pfscf) is a small command line application available for different platforms (Windows, macOS, Linux) that helps filling out chronicle sheets for the Pathfinder and Starfinder Roleplaying Games from [Paizo Inc](https://paizo.com).

 You can download the program in the [Releases section](https://github.com/Blesmol/pfscf/releases).
 The downloaded archives should be extracted into a new directory.
-For details, please have a look at the [installation instructions](docs/usage.md#installation).
+For details, please have a look at the [installation instructions](https://blesmol.github.io/pfscf/installation/).

+The complete documentation for this project is stored [here](https://blesmol.github.io/pfscf/).

 ## Short Usage Overview

-For detailed instructions on how to use this, have a look at the [Usage documentation](docs/usage.md).
+For detailed instructions on how to use this, have a look at the [Usage documentation](https://blesmol.github.io/pfscf/usage/).

 ```
 $ pfscf